borntofrappe/game-development/Games/Side Pocket/README.md

 ## Development

 `Launcher` makes use of two utilities: `Panel` and `Slider`.
 The first one is responsible for rendering the outline of a rounded rectangle.
 The second for rendering a panel and a circle bouncing within the panel itself.

+`Pocketed` also uses a panel, to describe the balls already being pocketed.
+In the panel, the balls received as arguments are displayed in two rows of four columns each, with the goal of spacing the circles in the available width.

+_Please note_: I've tried my best to avoid using magic, hard-coded numbers, so that the design is more flexible when changing the width or height of the window.